ClaudioLutz/Japanese_Learning_Website/Documentation.md

 - **Views** - Route handlers in `app/routes.py`.
 - **Forms** - WTForms classes in `app/forms.py`.
 - **Templates** - Jinja2 templates in `app/templates/`.
-- **Static Files** - Currently, no dedicated `app/static/` or `static/` directory is observed.
-Static assets like CSS and JavaScript are primarily managed via Bootstrap CDN and potentially inline/internal styles/scripts in templates.
-If custom static files are added, they would typically reside in `app/static/`.
+- **Static Files** - General project static assets (CSS, JavaScript) are primarily handled via Bootstrap CDN.
+The application uses an `UPLOAD_FOLDER` (defaulting to `app/static/uploads/`) for user-uploaded content, which is served via specific application routes.
+If custom non-uploaded static files are added, they would typically reside in a conventional `app/static/` directory and be configured accordingly.

 ### Database Management
 ```bash